 Summit Consulting Group Managing Partner Chad Willems manages day-to-day operations.
 Chad has been a political and public relations consultant and professional fundraiser for over twenty years, working extensively in the area of campaign finance, campaign management, non-profit development, strategy, and marketing.
 In 2005, Chad took the helm at Summit and has managed hundreds of public opinion surveys, polling projects, and corporate affairs campaigns both locally and nationally.
 Moreover, he has used his management experience in ensuring efficiency in operations and accuracy in outcomes for client projects.
+Chad also serves as a board member for the Phoenix-based non-profit, "St. Joseph the Worker," which provides critical services to homeless men and women who want to return to the workforce and become self-sufficient, productive members of society.

 Before moving to Arizona in 1998 to work on congressional campaigns, Chad was very active in California politics as a grassroots organizer and political fundraiser for state and local elective offices.
 He also served as the Executive Director for the Adam Smith Institute, a conservative/libertarian think tank and political action committee in San Diego, before starting his own business as a political consultant and professional fundraiser.